alexs2112/TerminalHero/design/Act I/Act I.md

 - ???
 (Cold)
 - ???
 (Air) (This one requires the player to have completed two sidequests already)

 Once the player has completed two sidequests, they will receive a summons notification from [[Captain Elira Thornhelm]].
-She will have an additional quests that provides a companion.
+She will have an additional quest that provides a companion.
 - ???
 (Holy)

 A final companion can be found after speaking to [[Zibber the Hooded]] of [[The Mystical Menagerie]].